1907-jul01-java/project-0-kbui314/README.md

 # Console Bank Application
 ## Kenny Bui
 This is a console Bank Application where the application simulates real-world behaviors of a banking system.
 User interactions with the banking system are through text menus where the user inputs the selection desired based on the options given.
+The database used for this application is Postgres.

 # User Stories
 - As a user, I am able to register for an account with a username and password.